pimsmath/vxml_site/content/home/get-involved.md

 fa-external-link"></i>](https://www.pims.math.ca/pims-sites) who is interested in starting an XML, please see the "Coordinator Responsibilities" below for more details of what is involved.
 PIMS may be able to offer (limited) financial and administrative support to get your lab started.
-An application form for new XML will soon be available, but in the meantime, please [contact us](#contact) if you would like to start a new lab.
+For more information, or to begin the process of starting a new local XML, please complete the [Starting a New XML form <i class="fa fa-external-link"></i>](https://www.pims.math.ca/form/create-a-new-xml).

 ### XML Coordinator Responsibilities